vianalin13/recipehub/DEVELOPMENT.md

 - **Reflection:** Adding a join table for saved recipes is more scalable.
 Adding indexes for major foreign keys optimize query performance.

 2025-07-16
-- Finished backend and basic frontend for creating a new recipe (`src/app/api/recipes/route.ts`, `src/app/recipe/new/page.tsx`)
+- Implemented backend and basic frontend for creating a new recipe (`src/app/api/recipes/route.ts`, `src/app/recipe/new/page.tsx`)
 - **Reflection:** Ingredients and steps use the same features and format, so making a reusable function reduces duplication

 2025-07-19